alexandre-abrioux/golem-node/README.md

 Your Docker host must be a physical machine: you will need to give the container access to the `/dev/kvm` device.

-Furthermore, Golem only supports 64-bit architecture for the moment (see [GolemFactory/Yagna Releases Page](https://github.com/golemfactory/yagna/releases)).
+Furthermore, Golem only supports x86-64 architecture at the moment.
-Support for aarch64 (arm64) is in beta.
+The AArch64 (ARM64) architecture is not supported; see [more details here](https://github.com/alexandre-abrioux/golem-node/issues/44#issuecomment-2211726849).

 ## :arrow_forward: Usage